DOPPLER: Dual-Policy Learning for Device Assignment in Asynchronous Dataflow Graphs: Doppler Dual Policy Implementations

-\textbf{States} Each state $s_h \in \mathcal{S}$ is a tuple $(X_{\mathcal{G}},\mathcal{C}_h, X_{\mathcal{D},h})$, where $X_{\mathcal{G}}=(X_{\mathcal{V}}, X_{\mathcal{E}})$ represents the static graph features including node and edge features such as bottom-level paths (i.e., to entry nodes), top-level (i.e., to exit nodes) paths, and communication costs. $\mathcal{C}_h$ is the dynamic set of candidate nodes and $\mathcal{C}_0$ is defined as the entry nodes in the graph.
-Finally, $X_{\mathcal{D},h}$ represents the dynamic device features (e.g., total computing time and the end time for computations in each device).
-Details about the sets of features can be found in the Appendix \ref{state-features}.
+\textbf{States} Each state $s_h \in \mathcal{S}$ is a tuple $(X_{\mathcal{G}}, \mathcal{C}_h, X_{\mathcal{D},h})$, where $X_{\mathcal{G}} = (X_{\mathcal{V}}, X_{\mathcal{E}})$ represents the static graph features, including node and edge features such as bottom-level paths (i.e., to entry nodes), top-level paths (i.e., to exit nodes), and communication costs. $\mathcal{C}_h$ is the dynamic set of candidate nodes, and $\mathcal{C}_0$ is defined as the set of entry nodes in the graph.
+Finally, $X_{\mathcal{D},h}$ represents the dynamic device features (e.g., total computing time and the end time for computations on each device).
+Details about the sets of features can be found in Appendix \ref{state-features}.